Are you working on a nonpartisan election reform campaign?

 How to apply: Fill out the brief application form at this link.

-What you could get: On average, $25,000 in seed money, along with in-kind strategic political and policy guidance and select asset and service development.
+What you could get: At least $25,000 in seed money, along with in-kind strategic political and policy guidance and select asset and service development.
 Promising applications will be invited to submit more detailed information about their campaign.

-By the end of March 2021, RepresentUs and the Unite America Fund will review all applications, then invite the most promising prospective grantees to submit a 2-page backgrounder by April 16, 2021.
+RepresentUs and the Unite America Fund will review all applications, then invite the most promising prospective grantees to submit a 2-page backgrounder.
 The 2 page backgrounder will need to include:

 - Individual and / or organization bios / background / history